influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withTolerations(tolerations)
 ```

-If specified, the pod's tolerations.
+"If specified, the pod's tolerations."

 ### fn spec.withTolerationsMixin